cuijiyao01/docker-k8s-training/docker/Exercise 5 - Dockerfiles Part 1.md

 openssl req -x509 -nodes -newkey rsa:4096 -keyout nginx.key -out nginx.crt -days 365 -subj '/CN=`hostname`'
 ```

+With the COPY directive, make sure the files `nginx.key` and `nginx.crt` end up inside your image in the directory `/etc/nginx/ssl`.

 ## Step 5: expose the secure HTTP port

 The default _nginx_ image only exposes port 80 for unencrypted HTTP.
 Since we want to enable encrypted HTTPS, it is a good idea to expose port 443 as well.
 Use the `EXPOSE` directive accordingly.